irvin-s/crime_occur_vis/README.md

     - Flask

 - Dataset
-    - The dataset was downloaded from São Paulo state open data site.
+    - The dataset was downloaded from São Paulo state <a href="http://www.ssp.sp.gov.br/transparenciassp/Consulta.aspx">open data site.</a>

  ## Usage / Setup
 To use the crime_occur_vis, use Linux or Windows, and install the following requirements.